loribean/danceoff/README.md

 Response body will contain audio features object in JSON format.
 GET https://api.spotify.com/v1/audio-features/{id}

+ALBUM ART FUNCTION:
+Similar to Danceability function.

-use a for loop to loop thru array
+use a for loop to loop thru array of SONGS, so that we dont need to call fetch so many times.

+danceability and art function will both push the number and string value into an empty arrays that were in the global var: artArray and danceArray.
+We will later use these arrays in our if statements to ascertain who is the winner.

 Am stuck due to scoping errors!!!! undefined:1 GET file:///C:/Users/User/Desktop/wdi/danceoff/undefined net::ERR_FILE_NOT_FOUND

 when i console.log artArray and danceArray, it returns the values, but not when I console.log it into my function.
 This probably means that when i call in my function, it has not yet fetched the information.
 So what do I do :(

+    things to add:
+    TIMER FOR EACH ROUND
+    ++ points each round
+    End messages!